Clinamenic/GFEL/content/library/Field Reports/PizzaDAO.md

 - Partners with aligned orgs like Gitcoin, GreenPill, and NFT projects
 - Uses NFTs (like the 314-artist *Rare Pizzas* collection) to bootstrap and sustain its treasury

 PizzaDAO is a **decentralized cultural vehicle**: open-source, values-driven, and powered by joy, food, and collective memory.
+Blending decentralized funding with IRL celebration—a live demo of what Ethereum Localism can look like at scale.

 ---